SrinithiSaiprasath/Hotel-Management-System/README.md

 The Hotel Management System is designed to streamline the workflow of hotel staff, enhance guest services, and provide a centralized platform for managing all hotel-related operations.
-The use of Tkinter ensures a visually appealing and intuitive user interface, while SQLite ensures a robust and scalable database structure for data management.
+The use of Tkinter ensures a visually appealing and intuitive user interface, while SQL ensures a robust and scalable database structure for data management.
 This project is ideal for those seeking to contribute to the hospitality industry by providing a flexible and efficient solution for hotel management.